Alvarez-J1/se_project_react/README.md

-# Project WTWR
+# WTWR (What To Wear Right Now) — Frontend

 # Backend Repo: https://github.com/Alvarez-J1/se_project_express

 ## Description:

-This project is a weather-based clothing recommendation app.
-It displays the user's current location, date, and temperature, and suggests appropriate articles of clothing based on the current weather conditions.
+WTWR is a weather-based clothing recommendation application.
+It displays the user's current location, date, and temperature, and suggests appropriate clothing items based on current weather conditions.

-## Technologies and Techniques:
+## Technologies:

 -React Framework:
 -Using React components.